besartelezi/advanced-interactions/README.md

 I created a darkmode and lightmode for the website pretty quickly.
 I used the same methods of changing the classnames with javascript so a new CSS code would be applied.
 The website already had a darkmode class for the body available in the CSS, I just had to make the button itself work with JS.

 ## Who's that Pokémon?
+Because I made the collage earlier, I was able to finish this part of the project quite quickly.
+Is what I'd like to say, but, I did spend a lot of time trying to use JS classes in this part of the project.
+Unfortunately, I wasn't quite able to figure out how to do that.
+The hovering over the Pokémon's names to see the pictures works, but I would've liked to use classes for it. </br>

+I will try to redo this part in classes, but for now, the 8 separate functions will have to do.

 ## Fun Features I'd Like to Add
 - [ ] Icons at the bottom of the carousel, so the user can see how many images there are and on what image he currently is.